 - Yellowed/discolored toenails – if your toenails become yellowish, brittle, and thick, it could mean you have a fungal nail infection.
 So, consult your doctor to give you the right treatment.

 - Pain, swelling, warmth, or redness – signs of infection and inflammation.
 Visit your doctor ASAP.

 - Black or blue skin color – it could mean problems with your circulation.
 But, if your feet are cold at the same time you should visit your doctor ASAP.

 Tips for Regular Foot Care

-Foot soaks are not recomended for people with diabetes
+- Foot soaks are not recommended for people with diabetes